Bloody Samaritan: Critical reception

+Kelly Rowland remix

+A remix of the song featuring American singer Kelly Rowland was released on September 28, 2022.
+A performance video was also released, featuring the two singers.

+Sun-El Musician remix

+A remix of the song featuring South African DJ Sun-El Musician was released on June 15, 2022.

 Music videos

 Two music videos were shot to promote "Bloody Samaritan".
 The first featured the singer performing the song alongside a violin player and a saxophone player.
 The second video was directed by Starr herself and Loup Garou who previously directed her single, "Away."
 It was released through Starr's official YouTube channel on 31 August 2021, and marked her directorial debut.
 The video was made on a much lower budget than Starr's previous music videos.
 On its concept, Starr said in an interview with Clash: "I just want people to see my personality.
 No need for stories.
 No need for somebody to bring a knife and bring it like being bloody or being the vibe.
 I don't want any literal meaning."